 IV.
 Learning Objectives

-K. Read, understand, and respond to at least two novels or complete non-fiction books.
+- Read, understand, and respond to at least one complete novel or non-fiction book

 • plagiarism (turning in work not written by you, or lacking proper citation),